MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2024-11-11-Recover-a-deleted-Power-App.md

 ![supported retention period in different environments](/images/RestoreApps_3.png)

 The last step is to actually recover the app.
-We will use the cmdlet `Get-AdminRecoverDeletedPowerApp -EnvironmentName <Environment ID> -AppName <AppName>´
+We will use the cmdlet ``Get-AdminRecoverDeletedPowerApp -EnvironmentName <Environment ID> -AppName <AppName>``

 The result is a quick reply with a code (hopefully it's a 200 🤞) like this: